 Even though my mom is Japanese, I somehow never had persimmon until I was in 4th or 5th grade.
 It was during lunch time at my Saturday Japanese school, and my friend had some peeled and cut pieces in her lunch.
 I was curious and asked her for a piece, and my mom says I came home that day and was like, “why have I never had persimmons?!” and so we occasionally ate persimmons from then on.
 Good story!
 I don’t eat them that regularly, but when I saw a box of them at Costco I just had to get it.
 It’s just… so fall.
 Yes pumpkins are fall, but eeeeverybody and their mom share pumpkin recipes (actually I have one coming soon too, so…), so I wanted to shine some well deserved light on this less popular fall produce.

 When you are picking out persimmons, try and find ones that have a very saturated color.
-An ideal persimmon should be as bright as the logos of the best online casinos that payout.
 For this recipe we are using Fuyu persimmons, which is the most popular and easily found type here in the USA.
 Fuyus are a little more forgiving, in that you can eat them when they are still a little firm.
 We will be stewing the fruit in this recipe, so you don’t have to worry toooo much about it being soft.
 As a matter of fact, the last time I made it, I had one that was soft and one that was still a little firm.
 But even two different pies can be very tasty in their own way. but different in their stuffing

 This recipe uses about 2.5 persimmons, so feel free to snack on half of the ripest one while the cake is baking!